Log in

 According to the National Association of Realtors, here are the 3 most common types of home loans:

-And here's a short description of the 3 most common home loans:
+And here's a short explanation for each type of home loan:

 The VA Loan